Skip to main content

 Both the startsWith() and endsWith() methods are case sensitive.

-What are the three methods used to get a substring?
+What are the three substring methods in JavaScript?

 View Answer:

-Explain the function and syntax of the string slice() method in JavaScript?
+Can you explain the function of the string slice() method in JavaScript?

 View Answer: